-CMIT Solutions has identified the top 5 reasons why you should prepare for the end of Windows Server 2003:
+CMIT Solutions has identified the top five reasons why you should prepare for the end of Windows Server 2003:

+1) Security risks.
 We said it once, but it’s critical to say it again: choosing to stick with Windows Server 2003 beyond the end-of-support date means no security updates or software patches, which can make you susceptible to data breaches, cyberattacks, and other forms of security breakdowns.
-In 2013, Microsoft issued 37 critical security updates for Server 2003 — don’t be left wishing you still received them.
+In 2013, Microsoft issued 37 critical security updates for Server 2003—don’t be left wishing you still received them.

+2) Lack of compliance.
 HIPAA and PCI are just two industry compliance requirements that could be affected if you stick with Windows Server 2003.
-Falling into the non-compliance category could result in lost business — or dramatically increase the cost of doing business thanks to high transaction fees and civil penalties.
+Falling into the non-compliance category could result in lost business—or dramatically increase the cost of doing business thanks to high transaction fees and civil penalties.

-Don’t let the July 14th end of support date for Windows Server 2003 sneak up on you.
+Don’t let the July 14 end-of-support date for Windows Server 2003 sneak up on you.
 No matter what move you want to make next, ensure that you have a trusted partner like CMIT Solutions at your side to navigate such changes.

 We worry about IT so that you don’t have to, and we can help you decide on the migration path away from Server 2003 that works for you.